 View a summary of the Creative Industries Classifications.

-The source of our data is Dun & Bradstreet, which provides very specific and reliable data about employment and the number of arts-centric businesses in both the nonprofit and for-profit arts.
+The source of our data is Dun & Bradstreet, which provides specific and reliable information about employment and the number of arts-centric businesses in both the nonprofit and for-profit arts.
 The Creative Industries data are based solely on active U.S. businesses that have registered with Dun & Bradstreet (D&B).
 Because not all businesses register, our analyses indicate an under-representation of nonprofit arts organizations in the data.
 Additionally, many individual artists are not included, as not all are employed by a business or register with Dun & Bradstreet.
 The data in this report, therefore, should be considered conservative.

 Have questions or concerns?
 Find an error in your report?
 Please contact us by e-mail or call us at 202.371.2830.